chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/progressive-web-app.md

 Blazor PWAs can be created from project templates or existing Blazor WASM apps can be converted to PWAs.
 - Documentation: https://learn.microsoft.com/en-us/aspnet/core/blazor/progressive-web-app?view=aspnetcore-7.0

-Notes:
-- In a Blazor PWA, offline support is only enabled for published apps (not apps in development).

 # Creating from CLI
 ```powershell
 dotnet new blazorwasm -o APPNAME --pwa